Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Since project workflows define every step in the production process, they help you estimate your resource and time requirements better.

 For instance, the project workflow for a blog post shows that you need an editor, a writer, and a strategist.
-Based on your prior experience and industry standards, you can also estimate how long each resource would take to create their part of the deliverable.
+Based on your prior experience and industry standards, you can also estimate how long each resource would take to create its part of the deliverable.

 The result is better estimating, which, as you know, is crucial for a healthy agency.